Young Gun: Ben Morris – Newcastle flanker

 Morris linked up with Leeds Carnegie during his time at QEGS Wakefield, where he featured for the school team in nationally-renowned competitions like the 7s and Daily Mail Cup.

-But after heading to Newcastle University he found a new club – though the social side of further education occasionally threatened his progression.
+But after heading to University he found a new club – though the social side of further education occasionally threatened his progression.

 “I came on an open day to Newcastle and had my heart set on it and when I came up I played university rugby,” said Morris.